 While the trial court granted summary judgment for the defendant, the Ninth Circuit reversed that ruling.
 It held that “in the automobile industry, ‘inspection report’ is a term of art with an established technical meaning.”
 Gonzales, slip op. at 12.
 By using the term “inspection report,” the court held, the defendant obligated itself to follow state law.

 Business litigation attorney James G. Schwartz has represented Bay Area businesses and business owners in litigation and transactional matters for the past 40 years.
-To schedule a free and confidential consultation with a member of our knowledgeable and experienced team, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a member of our knowledgeable and experienced team, contact us today online or at (925) 463-1073.

 More Blog Posts:

 Krispy Kreme Sued for Misleading Customers Into Thinking Doughnuts Contain Fruit, Pleasanton Business & Commercial Law Blog, December 15, 2016